-Given the effect of peritumoral tissue on UNI-based model predictions, we also evaluated whether peritumoral tissue was sufficient for positive metastasis predictions.
-A halo of peritumoral tissue was extracted from metastasis-positive specimens (n=49) with a width of 64, 128, 256, or 1024 \SI{}{\micro\meter}, beginning at either the edge of the expert tumor annotation or \SI{256}{\micro\meter} outside of the tumor annotation.
-The patches intersecting with the peritumoral halos were added to normal specimens (n=80), resulting in 3920 counterfactual examples (80 normal $\times$ 49 positive specimens).
-Model predictions were averaged across normal specimens, resulting in the average treatment effect of the peritumoral region of each positive specimen.
+Given the influence of peritumoral tissue on UNI-based model predictions, we next evaluated whether peritumoral tissue were themselves sufficient to drive positive metastasis predictions.
+From each metastasis-positive specimen (n=49), we extracted halos of peritumoral tissue with widths of 64, 128, 256, or 1024 \SI{}{\micro\meter}.
+Halos were defined beginning at either at the boundary of the expert tumor annotation or \SI{256}{\micro\meter} outside of the tumor annotation.
+Patches intersecting these halos were then added to normal specimens (n=80), resulting in 3,920 counterfactual examples (80 normal $\times$ 49 positive specimens).
+Model predictions were averaged across the normal specimens to compute the average treatment effect for each peritumoral region.
 This was evaluated for the UNI-based and Phikon-based models.